Sign up FAQs

 Food at the hotel will be a little more westernised, served in a buffet style.

-Out and about in town we will take you to local eateries where you’ll sit side by side with raucous locals.
+Out and about in town we will take you to local eateries where you’ll sit side by side with the welcoming locals.
 You will get a chance to sample the scrumptious Tilapia – local fish, freshly plucked from Lake Victoria.
 We’ll also take you to some of the fancier places to dine – where you can get some western nosh, posh coffees and all.

 We will provide an enormous amount of free water throughout the course on race day.
 Soft drinks and alcohol are available to buy at the finish line.